-EC 260 Business Statistics
+ECON 260 Business Statistics 5

-ACC 230 Principles of Accounting-Financial
+ACCT 230 Principles of Accounting I 5

-ACC 231 Principles of Accounting-Managerial
+ACCT 231 Principles of Accounting II 5

-FIN 340 Business Finance
+FINC 340 Business Finance 5

-MKTG 350 Introduction to Marketing
+MKTG 350 Introduction to Marketing 5

-MGMT 380 Principles of Management
+MGMT 380 Principles of Management 5

-the following: Any 300- or 400-level business course for which prerequisites
+300- or 400 -level business course for which prerequisites have been met 5

-have been a net.
-Students pursuing the minor are strongly advised to select a course
+Students pu rsuing the minor are strongly advised to select a course dealing

-international aspects of business.
+with interna tional aspects of business

 Please note: 1.
 Students working toward a minor in business are subject to the same grade requirements as students pursuing a major in business administration.
 2. Students applying for the minor are required to take at least 20 credits in business from Seattle University.
 3. Students pursuing a BABA degree may not minor in business administration.
-See policy for minors p.
-42.
+See policy for minors on p.
+43.